 Your remote main branch is now up-to-date with the NOAA-GFDL/main branch.

 5. On your machine, open a terminal and check out the main branch

 6. Fetch the updates to the main branch from your remote fork

 7. Pull in the updates from the remote main branch.

 Your local main branch is now up-to-date with the NOAA-GFDL/main branch.

 This method requires adding the NOAA-GFDL/MDTF-diagnostics repo to the .git/config file in your local repo, and is described in the GitHub discussion post Working with multiple remote repositories in your git config file.

 9.9.
-Updating your feature branch by rebasing it onto the develop branch (preferred method)¶
+Updating your POD branch by rebasing it onto the main branch (preferred method)¶

 Rebasing is procedure to integrate the changes from one branch into another branch.

 git merge in that it reorders the commit history so that commits from the branch that is being updated are moved to the tip of the branch.
 This makes it easier to isolate changes in the POD branch, and usually results in fewer merge conflicts when the POD branch is merged into the main branch.